godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 We will be creating a :ref:`TileSet <class_TileSet>` resource.
-While this resource exports properties, it's pretty difficult to get complex data into it and maintain it:
+While this resource exports properties, it's pretty difficult to get complex data into it and maintain it.
+Here is what it would look like to manually edit the resource:

 .. image:: /img/tileset_edit_resource.png

-There's enough properties to get by, and with some effort editing this way can work, but the easiest way to edit and maintain a tileset is with the export tool!
+There's enough properties to get by, and with some effort editing this way can work, but the easiest way to edit and maintain a tileset is exporting it from a specially-crafted scene!

 TileSet scene
 -------------